rrumale/machine-learning-live-labs/oml-services/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

 With the **``onnx_class_NN.model.zip``** in place we will load it in the Autonomous Database repository and score customers against it.

 Estimated Time: 20 minutes

 ### Objectives
 We are going to run the next steps:
-* Load the model in the Autonomous Database repository;
+* Store the model in the OML Services repository;
 * Deploy the model;
 * Score a customer using the Neural Network model;